dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/dbt-semantic-layer.md

 - [How to design and structure dbt metrics: Recommendations for getting started](https://docs.getdbt.com/blog/how-to-design-and-structure-metrics) blog to understand best practices for designing and structuring metrics in your dbt project
 - [dbt metrics](docs/build/metrics) for in-depth detail on attributes, filters, how to define and query your metrics and [dbt-metrics package](https://github.com/dbt-labs/dbt_metrics)
 - [dbt Semantic Layer quickstart](/docs/use-dbt-semantic-layer/quickstart-semantic-layer) to get started
-- [Getting started with the Semantic Layer](/docs.getdbt.com/blog/getting-started-with-the-dbt-semantic-layer) blog post to see further examples
+- [Understanding the components of the dbt Semantic Layer](https://docs.getdbt.com/blog/understanding-the-components-of-the-dbt-semantic-layer) blog post to see further examples